ekko solar panels

 With easy-to-read control panels, controllers, and even remote monitoring, using your solar setup is simpler than ever.
 There are even system-specific apps available to check your power conveniently from your phone.

-The Winnebago EKKO and Micro Minnie FLX come with Lithionics batteries which also have an app available for Bluetooth monitoring.
-Learn more about the Lithionics batteries here, and get tips for using and monitoring the Lithionics batteries in this video.
+Lithionics batteries also have an app available for Bluetooth monitoring.
+Learn more about using the app in this video.

 In addition to more solar power, Winnebago has also made appliances, lights, and other RV components more efficient to make your power last even longer when off-grid.
 Some RVs (like the Micro Minnie FLX) can even run appliances on 12-volt power to avoid the power loss associated with an AC converter.